Date: 26 May 2021

 |Credit reference agencies, law enforcement and fraud prevention agencies, so that we can help tackle fraud||Examples, Stripe, PayPal|

-We will only share your personal data with third parties (including our group companies) for them to use for their own direct marketing purposes when you have given your consent for us to do so.
+We will only share your personal information with third parties (including our group companies) for them to: (i) perform services for us or on our behalf; or (ii) use for their own direct marketing purposes when you have given your consent for us to do so.

 Information we receive from third parties

-We may receive information about you from third parties, such as partners we run competitions and events with, for example, our Retail Partners and trade shows or from other organisations we work with, or from publicly available sources, such as Companies House, or information which is published in the media.
+We may receive information about you from third parties, such as partners we run competitions and events with, for example, our Retail Partners and trade shows or from other organisations we work with, or from publicly available sources, such as Companies House, or information which is published in the media or where you have written a review about us.

 Depending on your settings or the privacy policies of social media or messaging services, such as Facebook, Twitter or WhatsApp, we may collect information about you from these sources, with your permission.